-We move on to a more detailed comparison with other temperature reconstructions from the North Atlantic and Mediterranean realm.
+Mediterranean realm.
 Figure 3 shows the comparison between simulated surface temperatures in Greenland and NGRIP temperature reconstructions (Huber et al., 2006) on the SS09 timescale.
-In accordance with paleo data, the simulated Heinrich and DO stadials have the same temperature level.
+In accordance with paleodata, the simulated Heinrich stadials in Greenland attain very similar minimum temperatures than the DO stadials.
 This behavior in Greenland is quite distinct from SST reconstructions (Fig. 2 lower panel and Fig. 3 middle panel), which exhibit a marked difference between Heinrich and non-Heinrich stadials.
-These results indicate the presence of a nonlinear sea-ice feedback (Li et al., 2005; Deplazes et al., 2013) which saturates when sea-ice reaches a certain extent, thus capping cooling over Greenland.
-Simulated stadial/interstadial transitions attain values of about 9°C in Greenland, which is smaller than the reconstructed values of up to 16°C (Capron et al., 2010).
+These results indicate the presence of a nonlinear seaice feedback (Li et al., 2005; Deplazes et al., 2013) which saturates when sea ice reaches a certain extent, thus capping cooling over Greenland.
+Simulated stadial-interstadial transitions attain values of about 9°C in Greenland, which is smaller than the reconstructed values of up to 16 °C (Capron et al., 2010).
 Moreover, the simulation does not capture the slow interstadial cooling seen in the reconstructions.
 Instead interstadial periods have relatively constant Greenland temperatures in the model, except for an initial overshoot.
-This dynamics clearly differs from the behavior of SSTs in the northeastern Atlantic/Mediterranean (Figs. 2 and 3), which tracks the underlying AMOC variability much more accurately.
-Moving further into the eastern Mediterranean, we

-20 find a reasonable match between the simulated temperature anomalies in Turkey and the δ^{18} O record from independently-dated speleothems from Sofular cave (Fleitmann et al., 2009), which capture a combined temperature/hydroclimate signal.
+These dynamics clearly differs from the behavior of SSTs in the northeastern Atlantic/Mediterranean (Figs. 2 and 3), which tracks the underlying AMOC variability much more accurately.
+Moving further into the eastern Mediterranean region, we find a reasonable qualitative match between the simulated temperature anomalies in Turkey and the δ^{18} O record from independently dated speleothems from Sofular Cave (Fleitmann et al., 2009), which capture a combined temperature/hydroclimate signal.

+Fig. 4. (a) Pattern of first EOF of detrended 2 m air temperature anomalies (°C); (b) pattern of first EOF of detrended precipitation anomalies (cm yr-1); (c) normalized principal component of 1st EOF of detrended 2 m air temperature, which explains 64 % of the variance; (d) normalized principal component of 1st EOF of detrended precipitation, which explains 16 % of the variance.
-A more comprehensive spatial view of the simulated DO/Heinrich event dynamics is obtained from an EOF analysis of global surface air temperatures (Fig. 4a).
-The

-25 dominant EOF mode is characterized by a meridional temperature seesaw in accordance with numerous other modeling studies (Stouffer et al., 2006, 2007; Timmermann et al., 2009a; Kageyama et al., 2013) and paleoclimate datasets (Blunier et al., 1998; Barker et al., 2009; Stenni et al., 2011).
-Interstadial conditions are characterized by Northern Hemisphere warming with strongest amplitudes over the Greenland-Iceland-

-Norway Sea and the Arctic Ocean.
+A more comprehensive spatial view of the simulated DO/Heinrich dynamics is obtained from an EOF analysis of global surface air temperatures (Fig. 4a).
+The dominant EOF mode is characterized by a meridional temperature seesaw in accordance with numerous other modeling studies (Stouffer et al., 2006, 2007; Timmermann et al., 2009a; Kageyama et al., 2013) and paleoclimate data sets (Blunier et al., 1998; Barker et al., 2009; Stenni et al., 2011).
+Interstadial conditions are characterized by northern hemispheric warming with strongest amplitudes over the Greenland, Iceland, and Norway seas and the Arctic Ocean.
 The warming extends into North Africa, Asia and the western North Pacific.
-The corresponding timeseries (Fig. 4c) clearly features the enhanced cooling during massive Heinrich stadials (Heinrich event 5,4) and the C7 event, in contrast to the weaker cooling associated with DO stadials.
-Simulated Southern Hemisphere cooling during interstadials is consistent with the presence of a bipolar

-5 ern Hemisphere cooling during interstadials is consistent with the presence of a bipola temperature seesaw (Stocker, 1998; Stocker and Johnsen, 2003).
+This warming pattern is in general agreement with pollenderived temperature reconstructions for GI8 (38 ka BP) and GI6 (33 ka BP) (Harrison and Sánchez-Goñi, 2010).
+The corresponding principal component time series (Fig. 4c) clearly features the enhanced cooling during massive Heinrich stadials (HS5 and HS4) and the C7 stadial, in contrast to the weaker cooling associated with DO stadials.
+Simulated southern hemispheric cooling during interstadials is consistent with the presence of a bipolar temperature seesaw (Stocker, 1998; Stocker and Johnsen, 2003).